secworks/xtea/README.md

 Verilog implementation of the xtea block cipher.

 ## Status
-Not done.
-Core is functionally correct.
+The core is done and is functionally correct.

-Top level wrapper missing.
-Not yet implemented in FPGAs.
+(As far as I know.)

 ## Introduction